Dutch court awards compensation to owners of rigged Volkswagen cars

-AMSTERDAM, July 14 (Reuters) - A Dutch court said on Wednesday the owners of cars made by Volkswagen Group (VOWG_p.DE) with software meant to rig diesel engine emissions tests were entitled to compensation.
+AMSTERDAM (Reuters) -A Dutch court said on Wednesday the owners of cars made by Volkswagen Group with software meant to rig diesel engine emissions tests were entitled to compensation.

 The district court in Amsterdam said 3,000 euros ($3,538) of compensation was warranted for buyers of a new Volkswagen, Audi, Seat and Skoda that had the software installed, while owners of a second-hand car should get 1,500 euros.